SkooveLearn PianoDownload on the App Store

 bass clef notes

-Have you ever looked at a piece of piano music and noticed that it is split into two parts?
+Have you ever looked at a piece of piano music and noticed that it is split into two separate parts?
 These two parts show the treble clef and bass clef.
-Together these clefs describe which notes to play in which hands.
+Often these clefs dictate which notes to play in which hands.

 Start your musical journey